Heatwave

 What is the risk of a heatwave to Lincolnshire?

-A new record-high temperature for the UK of 40.3ºC was recorded at Coningsby in Lincolnshire on the 19 July 2022
+A record-high temperature for the UK of 40.3ºC was recorded at Coningsby in Lincolnshire on the 19 July 2022.

 You can download the information used on this page via a bite-size risk information document.